adityasolanki205/Batch-ETL-processing-using-AWS-Glue/README.md

         - Click on save and run.

         - Verify the job to check for any issues.
-If there are no issues, job will run successfully
+If there are no issues, job will run successfully.

+        - Output csv file will be saved in the output S3 bucket.

 https://user-images.githubusercontent.com/56908240/230780977-f37bb645-d640-4793-897c-1c7108a75799.mp4